 length of 26cm allows the tubes to be used in a variety

 of nominally-safe high-voltage

-power supplies designed for the purpose.
-The 'safety' of the Teaching
+designed for teaching purposes.
+The 'safety' of the

 PSU comes from recessing the tube end-caps during operation, but

-freedom from accidents is by no means assured.
-The PSU can typically
+freedom from electric shocks and burns is by no means assured.
+The PSU

 tubes can get very hot and should only be used for short